 The following test carried out by the company on a vegetable oil is intended to show the antioxidant efficacy of TOCOBIOL®.
 This test has been carried out on a RANCIMAT® device, which has the capacity to perform a comparative study of accelerated oxidation with samples at different antioxidant doses.

-According to the data shown in Graph 1, a dose of 1500 ppm of TOCOBIOL® (0.15% by weight of the final product) increases the shelf life of the food by around 50%.
+According to the data shown in Graph 1, a dose of 1500 ppm of TOCOBIOL® increases significantly the shelf life of the product.
 Therefore, TOCOBIOL® can be a great alternative of 100% natural origin to further extend the shelf life of this type of food.

 BTSA is the leading European manufacturer offering innovative natural antioxidant solutions and has more than 25 years of experience in the sector.